tnt-graphics/wegwandern/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank those mentioned at https://updraftplus.com/acknowledgements/ for code and/or libraries used and/or modified under the terms of their open source licences.

 == Upgrade Notice ==
-* 1.25.1: Fixes a non-persistent XSS vulnerability (details in changelog); mitigation strategies for addressing region mismatches in Amazon AWS S3 caused by recent AWS changes.
+* 1.25.8: Support for new Amazon AWS S3 regions (New Zealand, Taipei and Mexico), better statuses in the backup email report, search and replace improvement for the __PHP_Incomplete_Class.
 Various fixes and small tweaks - see the changelog for details.
 A recommended update for all.